-Headache is one of the most commonly found discomforts experienced by the expecting mothers.
+Headache is one of the most commonly found discomforts experienced by expecting mothers.
 They can be either a tension headache or a headache due to sinusitis or a migraine.
-A severe a headache can also be an indication of some serious issue related to the pregnancy, which can affect the health of both mother and fetus.
+A severe headache can also be an indication of some serious issues related to the pregnancy, which can affect the health of both mother and fetus.
 Therefore, do not take headaches during pregnancy lightly.

 What Causes Headaches During The First Trimester Of Pregnancy?

-The most common reasons of a headache during the first trimester of the pregnancy are the pregnancy hormones and increasing blood volume.
+The most common reasons for a headache during the first trimesterof the pregnancy are the pregnancy hormones and increasing blood volume.
 Pregnancy hormones dilate the blood vessels.
 As the blood volume increases during pregnancy, more blood starts to pound through these relaxed blood vessels.
 When the pounding of blood happens in the veins in the head and neck, it can result in a headache.
-You may also experience a headache during pregnancy due to hunger or dehydration, fatigue and tiredness, depression, sinusitis, allergies or strained eyes.
+You may also experience a headache during pregnancy due to hunger or dehydration, fatigue, and tiredness, depression, sinusitis, allergies, or strained eyes.

 What Induces A Headache During Later Stages Of Pregnancy?

 As the pregnancy progresses to the third trimester, both the fluctuations in hormones and blood volume will hit their highest point.
 This results in aggravating the headache.
 Increased physical and mental stress and increased fatigue during the last trimester can also cause headaches during this phase of pregnancy.